How to Make Candles with Dried Flowers

 Another method of crafting with wax when you don’t have a mold – make these cute egg shaped candles.
 All you need is a clean, empty egg shell, some wick and a little beeswax.

-Special designed sheets of wax are available in every color of the rainbow.
+Looking for something quick and easy?
 These rolled beeswax candles are so simple – even the younger children can participate in making them.
 What about some ornaments or candles shaped like a Christmas tree?

 And, you don’t have to always make candles – these diy beeswax fire starters are useful and cute.
 Make some for yourself or a friend.